 Is it worth it to you to eliminate the comfort food for a few weeks to see if it’s really acting more like a pain killer than a food?

-Maybe my popcorn is your bell peppers, pizza or ice cream.
+Maybe my popcorn is your bell pepper, pizza, or ice cream.
 All I know is that half a dozen interventions that worked for me for other problems couldn’t touch the pain in my feet.
 The match between my problem and my solution was giving up popcorn.